huyingjie/notebook/source/neuroscience/depression.md

 4. The serotonin that is made isn't broken down as quickly
 5. The serotonin squirted into the synapse just hangs out for a while - giving it a longer opportunity to bind to the next neuron - instead of being quickly sucked back into the neuron

-Most antidpressant medications work by **serotonin transporters**: blocking serotonin-sucking proteins
+Most antidepressant medications work by **serotonin transporters**: blocking serotonin-sucking proteins
 # neuroplasticity

 the process by which the brain changes itself in response to new thoughts, experiences and actions

-Elizabeth Gould and Fernado Notebohm demostrated that animals made new brain cells throughout life.
+Elizabeth Gould and Fernado Notebohm demonstrated that animals made new brain cells throughout life.

 Eriksson in 1998 showed that new neurons are produced in the hippocampus of the adult human brain.